 From testing a bunch of candles, and speaking with a few experts, we know our stuff when it comes to candle wax.
-Our favourite candle wax has to be soy, though it's not as easy (or as affordable) as you'd hope to come by.
+Our favorite candle wax has to be soy, though it can be harder to find and slightly more expensive.
 If you're on a budget then paraffin (otherwise known as mineral wax) is your best bet.

-Here's a quick comparison of the two types of wax from Interiors and Home Expert, Stephanie Goldstone, from The Fragrance Company (opens in new tab).
+Here's a quick comparison of the two types of wax from Goldstone.

 - Soy: Eco-friendly, better for your health, melts faster, not easiest to clean but offers a longer burn